Key Takeaways

 Do you need planning permission for decking?
-If you’re considering installing new decking, you may well be wondering about this and any rules and regulations that might apply.
+If you’re considering installing new composite decking, you may well be wondering about this and any rules and regulations that might apply.
 It’s certainly worth looking into.
 If you go ahead without planning permission and it turns out that you should have got it, you risk having your decking dismantled again by your local planning authority.
 It can also cause problems if you sell your house further down the line, as there may be issues obtaining the necessary compliance certificates.

 The answer to whether you need planning permission depends on a number of factors.
 In many cases, no planning permission will be required, but in others it might, depending on the decking project and your property.
 In this article, we will go through the different situations and explain when you might need planning permission for your decking and when you won’t.